One Year Intensive in Islamic and Arabic Studies

 • Scholastic Theology (Kalam) II

-• This course is an introduction to the credal methodology of the Maturidi school.
-Students will study the opinions of the Maturidi school as well as the structure of Maturidi texts by covering the text Al-‘Aqaid al-Nasafiyyah.
-They will also further their understanding of the science of Kalam through the supplemental reading of al-Taftazani’s commentary.
+• This course introduces the credal methodology of the Maturidi school of thought.
+Students will study the key theological positions of the Maturidi school and explore the structure of Maturidi texts through the study of Al-‘Aqaid al-Nasafiyyah.
+Additionally, students will deepen their understanding of the science of Kalam through supplemental readings of al-Taftazani’s commentary, which will provide further insights into Maturidi theological principles and their interpretation.

 • Comparative Theology I